EOUSdigital/Traversing-The-DOM-Elements/README.md

 ## Overview

-In this lesson you learn how to **move around the DOM tree starting from a known element**.
+In this lesson, you learn how to **move around the DOM tree starting from a known element**.
 Instead of always querying from `document`, you will:

 - Go **up** to parent elements.
 - Go **down** to children.
 - Move **sideways** between siblings.
 - Use `closest()` to walk **upwards by selector**.

-This is essential for writing interactive, context-aware code (e.g. “from this clicked button, find its card, list, or section and update only that part of the UI”).
+This is essential for writing interactive, context-aware code (e.g., “from this clicked button, find its card, list, or section and update only that part of the UI”).

 ---